 Your salary will be calculated using the Unqualified teachers’ pay scale for your host school.

 Fees for the course are paid directly by the school to the university from the Department for Education Grant they receive.

 About the training provider

-Aim Alliance Schools is a collaborative Alliance of 20 schools made up of both Primary and Secondary Schools.
+Aim Alliance Schools is a collaborative Alliance of schools made up of both Primary and Secondary Schools.
 London Academy is the lead school for School Direct within the Alliance.
-We train and develop teachers in north London, working in partnership with Middlesex University and Hertfordshire University.
+We train and develop teachers in north London, working in partnership with Middlesex University, Hertfordshire University and e-Qualitas.

 We provide experienced mentors within the classroom and Lead Phase mentors provide additional support throughout the year.
-We are small (a cohort of 25 this year) but concentrate on quality with 100% pass rate of our cohort last year.
-Our schools work closely together in partnership with our universities to ensure you receive a quality, tailored programme of learning and support.
+We are small (a cohort of 30 this year) but concentrate on quality with 100% pass rate of our cohort last year.
+Our schools work closely together in partnership with our training providers to ensure you receive a quality, tailored programme of learning and support.